 Kodaka is a delinquent.
 At least, that’s what his fellow classmates seem to think.
 Thanks to his naturally-blonde hair and an unfortunate series of misunderstandings, the boy can’t seem to shake his false reputation and hasn’t made a single friend.
 That is, until one day he overhears the normally-aloof Yozora enthusiastically chatting with an imaginary friend, and discovers that she’s just as lonely as he is!
 In an attempt to finally meet people the duo decides to form the “Neighbors Club”, and are soon joined by a number of other fellow misfits such as Sena, the busty, popular daughter of the school president who can’t seem to connect with others.
 Together, the gang learns about the joys of friendship through many misadventures such as playing RPGs, visiting the swimming pool or even hunting down delicious takoyaki!

-They are similar in fact that after a strange and awkward encounter a boy and a girl decide to make a club, with the boy being sort of roped into going along.
-In both cases the girls are the leaders of their clubs with tendencies to lose their tempers and taunt the other members of the club, while the boy acts as her foil and as the "straight man" throught the series.
+They are similar in the fact that after a strange and awkward encounter a boy and a girl decide to make a club, with the boy being sort of roped into going along.
+In both cases the girls are the leaders of their clubs with tendencies to lose their tempers and taunt the other members of the club, while the boy acts as her foil and as the "straight man" throughout the series.
 If you like one you are likely to enjoy the other as they both revolve around the comedic situations their clubs get into.

 After only watching 4 episodes I felt like I have watched it before.
 Then I remembered Boku wa tomodachi go sukinai had a similar plot with creating a club with mostley girls. someone in both animes dress as a maid and serves tea! both have interesting characters and good animation.
 They both are funny.I'm only on the forth episode idk if TMofHS has romance like BWTGS had.